 Egg allergy symptoms can include:

-- Skin inflammation or hives — the most common egg allergy reaction
+- Skin inflammation or hives — the most common egg allergy reaction.

-- Nasal congestion, runny nose and sneezing (allergic rhinitis)
+- Nasal congestion, runny nose, and sneezing (allergic rhinitis).

-- Digestive symptoms, such as cramps, nausea and vomiting
+- Digestive symptoms, such as cramps, nausea, and vomiting.

-- Asthma signs and symptoms such as coughing, wheezing, chest tightness or shortness of breath
+- Asthma signs and symptoms such as coughing, wheezing, chest tightness, or shortness of breath.

 Causes of Egg Allergies

 An immune system overreaction causes food allergies.
-For egg allergy, the immune system mistakenly identifies certain egg proteins as harmful.
+For an egg allergy, the immune system mistakenly identifies certain egg proteins as harmful.
 When you or your child comes in contact with egg proteins, immune system cells (antibodies) recognize them and signal the immune system to release histamine and other chemicals that cause allergic signs and symptoms.